-In addition to the products recommended in this section for cleaning and polishing, INDIAN MOTORCYCLE also has specialty polishing products for:
+In addition to the products recommended in this section for cleaning and polishing, INDIAN MOTORCYCLE also has specialty products for:

-- removing scratches, scuffs and swirls

 - enhancing black and silver engines

-- cleaning engines, tires and wheels
+- · cleaning engines, tires and wheels

 - removing brake dust

 After cleaning the motorcycle, inspect for damage to the painted surfaces.
-Repair chips or scratches promptly by applying INDIAN MOTORCYCLE touch-up paint to prevent corrosion.
+Chips or scratches should be repaired promptly to prevent corrosion.